lonewalker42/Pattern_database_rubiks_cube/README.md

 # I generated pattern databases
 # I made edge pattern databse in c
 # contribution Tushar Sachan : Edge pattern databse
-# Once everything is compiled, generate the pattern databases next
-# open up two separate terminals and run these commands alongside each other to save some time:

-# $ ./generateEDB